Route 66: How We Made the Maps

 The Importance of Checks

 As the project progressed there were occasional changes to the entries when the text was edited and flowed into the inDesign files.
 These changes needed to be included on the maps.
 Another part of the process from a cartographic / spatial assessment was to ensure all imagery used was correct and current.
-This caught a few small image changes such as the recent relocation of the Gemini Giant which meant an image replacement was needing to be found.
+This caught a few small image changes such as the recent relocation of the Gemini Giant which meant an image replacement was needed to be found.
 All the images which had a location mentioned in the caption or content would be checked.
 I would also check urban landscape images as these change at a rapid rate, the loss or addition of tall buildings is a common occurance and can date images.
-This is always done in every project I was working on.
+This has always been done for every project I have worked on.

-One of the most critical parts of the project from a cartographic stand is the checking stage.
+One of the most critical parts of the project from a cartographic perspective is the checking stage.
 I passed all maps through the Delhi based cartographic team then through editorial and design teams.
-This is really important as we see a map cartographically rather than editorially so can catch things we had passed or were awaiting confirmation of, the more eyes the better.
+This is really important as map makers do risk checking a map cartographically rather than editorially so other team members can catch things we had passed or were awaiting confirmation of, the more eyes the better.

 Once the files have been checked by the automated system they are combined with the rest of the digital files and checked again internally by a print specialist before being sent to the printers.
 We are then just waiting for a final proof from the printers to check before final approval.
-At this point it is disruptive and expensive to change so any changes have to really be necessary.
-The misspelling of a small element unrelated to the route should have been picked up by the 5 or so check stages but will be left to be corrected at next edition at this point as the error makes no impact on the reader's interation with the book.
+At this point it is disruptive and expensive to change so any amendments have to be essential.
+The misspelling of a small element unrelated to the route should have been picked up by the 5 or so check stages but will be left to be corrected at next edition at this point as the error makes no impact on the reader's use of th book.

 We then wait for the first few copies of the book to be shipped by air to the office.
 The main book order is packed and sent to the distributors as required before being shipped to the retailers.